arthurcadore/tacacs-appliance/README.md

 cd ./capacita-tacacs
 ```

-If you don't have Docker (and Docker-compose) installed on your system yet, it can be installed by run the following commands (Script for Ubuntu 22.04):
+If you don't have Docker (and Docker Compose) installed on your system yet, you can install it by running the following commands (Script for Ubuntu 22.04):

 ```
 ./installDocker.sh
 ```

-**If you had to install docker, please remember to reboot you machine to grant user privileges for docker application.**
+**If you had to install Docker, please remember to reboot your machine to grant user privileges for the Docker application.**

-In sequence, configure the environment files for the application container, you can do this by edditing the following files:
+Next, configure the environment files for the application container.
+You can do this by editing the following files:

 #### config/tac_plus.cfg -> Change the TACACS+ Server parameters for host access:

 ```
     host = world {
         address = 0.0.0.0/0